narrahmane/mlops-pipeline/README.md

 The goal of this small project is to build a Machine Learning Pipeline from data ingestion to model deployment.

-**We will serves a machine learning model that predicts the compound number of atoms given his molecular weight.**
+**We will serve a machine learning model that predicts the compound number of atoms given his molecular weight.**

 ### Global architecture